To view the Hymns, Readings and Notices please refer to the Church News Sheet which can be found by clicking here.

 through our own deliberate fault.

-and repent of all our sins.
+We are truly sorry and repent of all our sins.

-For the sake of your Son, Jesus Christ,
+For the sake of your son Jesus Christ,

 who died for us,

-forgive us all that is past and grant that we may serve you in newness of life
+forgive us all that is past

-to the glory of your name.
+and grant that we may serve you in newness of life to the glory of your name.
+Amen.

-Glory, glory to God, glory to God in the highest;
+Glory to God in the highest

-peace to his people on earth.
+and peace to his people on earth.

-Lord God, heavenly King, almighty God and Father, we worship you, we give you thanks,
+we worship you, we give you thanks,

 we praise you for your glory.